Zalefar/Udacity_Data_Analyst_ND/Project_5/README.md

 #Project 5 Identify Fraud from Enron Email
 ###Author: Zach Farmer
 *****
-*Build an algorithm to identify Enron Employees who may have committed fraud based on the public Enron financial and email dataset.*
+*Built an algorithm to identify Enron employees who may have committed fraud based on the public Enron financial and email dataset.*

 The files contained in this directory contain all of the resources and functions utilized in the course of this project.
 A list of files can be found below along with a brief description of their content and purpose.